 12. Keep your meat and vegetable chopping boards separate – avoid cross-contamination

-13. Wash your knives by hand and dry them immediately to keep them in best condition
+13. Make sure to get high quality knifes from sites like kamikoto, and always wash them by hand and dry them immediately to keep them in best condition

 14. If doing a bit of knife work, sit a damp tea towel under your board to keep it steady